binayaksadangi/binayaksadangi/README.md

 ## Hi there, I'm Binayak 👋.
-I'm a Compititive Coder and React Js Developer!
+I'm a Competitive Coder and React Js Developer!
 - 🔭 I’m currently working on Backend development with Node Js
 - 👯 I’m looking to collaborate on Web Development
 - 📫 How to reach me: message me at [Whatsapp](https://wa.me/919438746476)